GeoBaragan/Test-cases/README.md

 # Test case samples
 Below are some test case samples that I wrote while working on previous projects.

-**Description:** Check if the login works when a user enters the correct credentials.
+**1. Description:** Check if the login works when a user enters the correct credentials.

 **Steps to reproduce:**
 1. Open website.com/login